HeinrichHartmann/HeinrichHartmann.github.io/_posts/2019-05-12-Quantiles.md

 ## Comparison: Empirical vs. Interpolated Quantiles

-The qualititive differences between empirical- and interpolated quantiles can be well observed in the case $n=4$:
+The qualitative differences between empirical- and interpolated quantiles can be well observed in the case $n=4$:

 {% figure b5bb25c8537a6e8034baf16a png "Empirical vs. Interpolated quantiles for n=4" %}

 We can see that:

-- The interpolated quantiles, take the desireable quantile values at $k/3$ as a basis and interpolate between them.
+- The interpolated quantiles, take the desirable quantile values at $k/3$ as a basis and interpolate between them.
 - The empirical quantiles, jump at $q=k/4$ to the locations of the samples.

-- There are no stric inequalities between the quantile, but for low values of $q$ the interpolated quantile is generally larger than the empirical one.
+- There are no strict inequalities between the quantile, but for low values of $q$ the interpolated quantile is generally larger than the empirical one.
 For high values of $q$ the interpolated quantiles are generally lower than the empirical ones.

-Also in this example empirical and interpolated quantiles are not far appart.
+Also in this example empirical and interpolated quantiles are not far apart.
 In fact, we have the following proposition.

-**Proposition.** Empirical quantile and interpolated quantiles are no more than one sample appart:
+**Proposition.** Empirical quantile and interpolated quantiles are no more than one sample apart:

 $$
         | Q^{emp}_q - Q^{int}_q | \leq max \Set{ x_{(k+1)} - x_{(k)} }{ k = 1,\dots,n }